n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/log_poisoning.md

 ## Description

-**Log Poisoning** refers to an attack where an applications log files manipulated to produce a negative result.
-Typically, the log is injected with malicious code that can do anything from divulge information to producing  [remote code execution](remote_code_execution_rce.md) depending on the type of [user supplied input](../concepts/user_supplied_input.md) we can inject into the log.
+**Log Poisoning** refers to an attack where an application's log files are manipulated to produce a negative result.
+Typically, the log is injected with malicious code that can do anything from divulging information to producing  [remote code execution](remote_code_execution_rce.md) depending on the type of [user supplied input](../concepts/user_supplied_input.md) we can inject into the log.

 ***This attack has two prerequisites to be effective::**

-1. We have ability to inject a malicious payload into a services log files, such as *Apache*  or *SSH*.
+1. We can inject a malicious payload into a service's log files, such as *Apache*  or *SSH*.
-2. We have access to the log file, either directly or via some other vulnerability such as [local file inclusion (LFI)](local_file_inclusion_LFI.md), so we may view the executed code and/or add to the corrupted log file with more code.  the we access the vulnerability is used to call the injected log file, executing the malicious payload.
+2. We have access to the log file, either directly or via some other vulnerability such as [local file inclusion (LFI)](local_file_inclusion_LFI.md), so we can view the executed code and/or add to the corrupted log file with more code.

 The prerequisites mean we need good enumeration and proof of concept skills beforehand to identify the vulnerability.
-It also requires some knowledge of how web applications work, such as when code is executed on the server-side and how that effects what we see on the client-side.
+It also requires some knowledge of how web applications work, such as when code is executed on the server-side and how that affects what we see on the client-side.

 ## Testing

-Once you have determined you can view an applications log files, testing what you can control in the log file is the first step.
+Once you have determined you can view an application's log files, testing what you can control in the log file is the first step.
 If the malicious log is captured, we simply need to be able to access the log file to run the script.
 How you access the log and run the code varies from method to method

 ### With Curl
 For example, a log that captures the `User-Agent` field may be vulnerable to [injection](injection.md) through a modified `User-Agent` field.
-Attackers can modify a `curl` command to submits a custom `User-Agent` field with the `-A` flag.
+Attackers can modify a `curl` command to submit a custom `User-Agent` field with the `-A` flag.
 This custom field can contain a payload, sent via `HTTP` request with `curl`.
 An *Apache* server will then attempt to read the log file, potentially executing any code you submitted.

 `curl -A "Testing for RCE" https://vulnsite.io/index.html`